pranav007082/AI-Resume-Insights/README.md

 ## Frontend Setup

 ### Environment Variables
-Create a `.env` file in the frontend directory with the following content:
+Create a `.env.local` file in the frontend directory with the following content:

 ```
 NEXT_PUBLIC_API_HOST=http://localhost:8001